CenterForStatistics-UGent/RCM/README.md

 install_github("CenterForStatistics-UGent/RCM")
 ```

-Note that you may have to install the *ggplot2* devel version, which can be installed as
+We have upgraded the RCM-package already in anticipation to breaking changes in the *ggplot2* package.
+As a result, you may have to install the *ggplot2* devel version, as follows:

 ``` r
 devtools::install_github("tidyverse/ggplot2")
 ```

-We have upgraded the RCM-package already in anticipation to breaking changes in the *ggplot2* package.

 ``` r
 library(RCM)